pinterest/plank/docs/index.md

 layout: default
 ---

-# Generating Code with Plank
+# Plank
-## What is Plank?

-[Plank](https://phabricator.pinadmin.com/diffusion/PMD/) (working title) is a command-line code generation tool.
+[Plank](https://github.com/pinterest/plank/) is a command-line code generation tool.
 The goal of this project is to generate model classes for Objective-C (iOS) initially and then expand to Java (Android) in the future.
 The model schema definitions are represented in the json-schema v4 format.
 **Goals of the model classes**

 - **Immutability** : Model classes will be generated with Immutability as a requirement.
 Each class will have "Builder" classes that will aid in mutation.